Year of entry 2024

 If you’re thinking of starting your own business, you’ll also benefit from the support of Spark – our specialist team will be there to support and encourage you in turning your business idea into a reality.

-MBA students may have the opportunity to take part in a one or two-week international study tour.
+MBA students will have the opportunity to take part in a one-week international study tour.

-Please note these tours are optional and are not covered by the basic course fees.
+Please note that the flights and visa costs for your study tour are not covered by the basic course fees.